dnbailey/learning-blog/posts/missed-opportunities/index.md

 I missed an opportunity today.
 It was one of those many moments that I reflect on after a day in the classroom.
 Sometimes I get fixated on following my plan that I miss those moments that arise naturally when your teaching.

+> Opportunities are like sunrises.
+If you wait too long, you miss them. — William Arthur Ward

 My new classroom is a pretty amazing place to teach and learn.
 We have floor to ceiling windows that face a majestic view of the mountains.
 When the weather changes, the view is dramatic.

 ![Photo of my classroom.](./classroom.jpeg "This photo of my classroom just do it justice.
 The mountain is beautiful on a foggy morning.")